lsst-sqre/sqr-031/index.rst

 Why are we doing this?
 ======================

 The DM-EFD is a solution based on Kafka and InfluxDB for recording the LSST telemetry and events.
-It was prototyped and `tested with the simulator for the M1M3 subsystem <https://sqr-029.lsst.io/#live-sal-experiment-with-avro-transformations>`_.
-The next logical step is to deploy and test the DM-EFD it in a more realistic environment.
-The Tucson test stand is currently testing the Auxilary Telescope Camera (ATCam) and allows us to do this exercise.
+It was `prototyped and tested with the simulator for the M1M3 subsystem <https://sqr-029.lsst.io/#live-sal-experiment-with-avro-transformations>`_.
+The next logical step is to deploy and test the DM-EFD in a more realistic environment.

-The adoption of Docker and Kubernetes as our deployment platform solves the problem of porting the DM-EFD to different environments like the Google Cloud Platform (GCP) for development, the Tucson and the NCSA test stands for testing and the LSST Summit for operations.
+The `Tucson test stand` is currently testing the Auxilary Telescope Camera (ATCamera) and needs to record telemetry from these tests.
+Soon, we will have to deploy the DM-EFD at the `NCSA test stand` and at the summit for the Auxiliary Telescope, and finally for the main telescope and the whole observatory.

+In this scenario the ability to deploy the DM-EFD on heterogeneous environments quickly, and ensure the reproducibility of the deployments is crucial.
+To solve the portability problem we adopted `Docker <https://www.docker.com/>`_ and `Kubernetes <https://kubernetes.io/>`_.
+To manage and automate the deployments we use a combination of `Terragrunt <https://www.gruntwork.io/>`_, `Terraform <https://www.terraform.io/>`_, and `Helm <https://helm.sh/>`_.

-In this technote, we demonstrate that we can deploy the DM-EFD on a single machine with Docker and k3s ("kubes"), a lightweight Kubernetes using the same Terraform modules and Helm charts that we use for the GCP deployment.
+In this technote, we demonstrate that we can deploy the DM-EFD on a single machine with Docker and `k3s  <https://github.com/rancher/k3s>`_ ("kubes"), a lightweight Kubernetes using the same Terraform modules and Helm charts that we used in our Google Could deployment.
+We also provide instructions on how to operate and use the DM-EFD system.

 Deploy k3s ("kubes")